-If an offense is so severe in nature that discharge of a regular-status employee is warranted, the employee should be immediately suspended with pay, pending further investigation and review of the incident.
-This ensures that the investigative party will objectively evaluate the facts and circumstances surrounding the offense before deciding on an appropriate disciplinary action.
+If an offense is so severe in nature that the department head believes that the discharge of a regular-status employee is warranted, the employeedepartment head involved should be immediately suspended the employee with pay, pending further investigation and review of the incident.
+This ensures that the investigative partydepartment head will objectively evaluate the facts and circumstances surrounding the offense before deciding on an appropriate disciplinary action.
 (Note: Suspension with pay would not normally apply to employees who are still on working test who may be terminated at any time during their working-test period.)